-We calculate basic EPS by dividing net earnings by the weighted average number of shares outstanding during the period.
+We calculate basic EPS by dividing net earnings by the weighted average number of shares (subordinate and multiple voting shares collectively) outstanding during the period.
 We calculate diluted EPS using the treasury stock method, which reflects the potential dilution from stock-based awards that are issued from treasury.